Most interesting landmarks of Indonesia

 - Ancient Buddhist and Hindu temple complexes – some of the most magnificent ancient structures in the world are Borobudur and Prambanan, but there are countless other amazing temples.

-Regions of Indonesia
+Geographical regions of Indonesia

 - Lesser Sunda Islands